mtrkss/arch-compat-tutorial/Tutorial.md

 sudo chmod +x /usr/local/bin/discord-canary
 ```
 *Note that these scripts also work for browsers.*
-*Also if you're using the example scripts on something other than discord-canary, please modify them.*
+*If you're using the example scripts on something other than discord-canary, please modify them.*

 Now add a .desktop entry to ~/.local/share/applications.
 Here's an example:
 ```